neherlab/covid19_scenarios/README.md

 ### Parameters: population

 Select the population drop down and select a country/region to auto-populate the model's parameters with respective UN population data.
-These parameters can be indivdually updated manually if necessary.
+These parameters can be individually updated manually if necessary.

 ### Parameters: epidemiology